duleorlovic/blog/_posts/2016-08-26-background-jobs-and-queues.markdown

 ~~~

 When you want to cancel a delayed job you can find and destroy it... but better
-is to create a job that is immune ie check at the begginning...
+is to create a job that is immune ie check at the begginning or in the loop.

 # Test background jobs spec